-Moreover, the past to which the TeCE links is quite different, and it is a past which the Convention largely neglects.
-The Convention's preamble lacks any clear allusion to the genesis of European integration: the catastrophes of the 20th century and particularly World War II.
-Such a reference could also provide a useful answer to the question "Why?"; the architects of Europe emerged from the horrors of the Second World War determined to prevent even the possibility that something similar could reoccur.29 To draft these experiences and this resolve in a constitutional document with a formulation which is accessible and agreeable for most citizens of all Member States, seems to be the most important challenge for the preamble to a European constitution which attempts to offer a persuasive "Whence" narrative.
-One might object that the Convention's preamble does refer to "the ancient divisions" which are to be "transcended," and Art.
+Above all, the DCT lacks any clear allusion to the genesis of European integration: the catastrophes of the 20th century and particularly World War II.
+Such a reference could also provide a useful answer to the question "Why?"; the architects of Europe emerged from the horrors of the Second World War determined to prevent even the possibility that something similar could reoccur.
+To draft these experiences and this resolve in a constitutional document with a formulation which is accessible and agreeable for most citizens of all Member States, seems to be the most important challenge for the preamble to a European constitution, which attempts to offer a persuasive "Whence" narrative.

+One might object that the preamble does refer to "the ancient divisions" which are to be "transcended," and Art.
 I-3, Para.
 1 declares that the "Union's aim is to promote peace."
 Both, however, are insubstantial, abstract formulations, which squander the persuasive power of the catastrophic imagery.
+Had the Convention been able to find a wording which could be the basis for a common recollection of the founding atrocities of the Second World War, they would have crafted a masterpiece.
+Apparently, they lacked the spirit, the will, and the quill.